kensanata/phoebe/README.md

 ## Dependencies

-Perl libraries you need to install if you want to run Phoebe:
+If you are not using `cpan` or `cpanm` to install Phoebe, you'll need to install the following dependencies:

 - [Algorithm::Diff](https://metacpan.org/pod/Algorithm%3A%3ADiff), or `libalgorithm-diff-xs-perl`
 - [File::ReadBackwards](https://metacpan.org/pod/File%3A%3AReadBackwards), or `libfile-readbackwards-perl`